 Please reference the schedule below of testing dates.
 Each county is assigned a specific date.

-- February 16, Wednesday: Barbour, Boone, Cabell, Doddridge, Hardy, Harrison, Monongalia, Nicholas, Pendleton, Ritchie, Tucker
+- February 16, Wednesday: Barbour, Boone, Cabell, Doddridge, Hardy, Harrison, Monongalia, Pendleton, Ritchie, Tucker

-- February 17, Thursday: Berkeley, Braxton, Gilmer, Grant, Marshall, Morgan, Taylor, Tyler, Wayne
+- February 17, Thursday: Berkeley, Braxton, Gilmer, Grant, Marshall, Morgan, Taylor, Tyler, Wetzel, Brooke

-- February 18, Friday: Clay, Hampshire, McDowell, Mineral, WVSD/B, Wyoming
+- February 18, Friday: Clay, Hampshire, McDowell, Nicholas, WVSD/B, Wyoming

-- February 22, Tuesday: Greenbrier, Lewis, Mason, Mercer, Mingo, Preston, Summers, Webster, Wirt, Wood
+- February 22, Tuesday: Greenbrier, Lewis, Mason, Mercer, Mingo, Preston, Summers, Wayne, Webster, Wirt, Wood, Putnam, Hancock, Ohio

-- February 23, Wednesday: Jefferson, Kanawha, Monroe, Roane, Fayette, Lincoln
+- February 23, Wednesday: Jefferson, Kanawha, Mineral, Monroe, Roane, Fayette, Lincoln

 - February 24, Thursday: Calhoun, Logan, Marion, Pleasants, Pocahontas, Raleigh, Randolph, Upshur, Jackson